Explicit Estimators for Loss Tomography: Estimator Evaluation

-which measures the fitness between $i-wise$ co-observations and $i-wise$ model although $f(i)$ is not observable.
-If $f(i)$ equals to 1, the data fits to the model perfectly.
-As stated, each type of co-observations can be considered a dimension, the estimators presented in (\ref{approximateestimator}) measure the fitness in different dimensions.
-Although the fitness in one dimension could not ensure the fitness in the others, theorem \ref{approximate consistent} ensures that $\forall i, i \in \{2,..,|d_k|\}, f(i) \rightarrow 1$ as $n\rightarrow \infty$.
-Thus, as $n\rightarrow \infty$, all $\hat A_k(i)$s coverage to the true value and there is litter difference between them.
+As discussed, there are three types of estimators: local, explicit, and full likelihood, that vary from simple to complex.
+We can consider the local ones evolve to the explicit estimators which evolve to the full likelihood one although the discovery in practice is other way around.
+The statistic logic used in the assumed evolution is to use more information available in $Y_k$ to estimate $A_k$ since an estimator using more information tends to have a smaller variance.
+Because of this, $\hat A_k(i)$ is expected to have a smaller variance than $\hat Al_k(x)$s $\{x|x \in \Sigma_k, \#(x)=i\}$ and $\hat A_k$ is smaller than that of $\hat A_k(i)$.
+Despite this, as $n\rightarrow \infty$, there is litter difference between the estimates obtained by them although some coverage quicker than the others.

-If $n < \infty$, the estimates obtained by some of the estimators in (\ref{approximateestimator}) may be better than that obtained by the full likelihood estimator.
-We can use the composite Kullback-Leigh divergence to find the best estimator for a data set, where Akaike information criterion (AIC) \cite{A73} is computed for each of the estimators.
+For a particular data set, the estimate obtained by an estimator in (\ref{approximateestimator}) or an estimator in (\ref{local estimator1}) may be better than that obtained by (\ref{minc}).
+If we want to find the better ones or the best one, we can use the composite Kullback-Leigh divergence to identify them, where Akaike information criterion (AIC) \cite{A73} is used to determine which estimator is better.
+However, computing AICs for each of the estimators certainly increases the cost of estimation.
+Therefore, this approach should not be used unless necessary.